 YEMP (Young Even Management Programme) is an existing training model for young managers in the choral world.
 A group of young managers are selected to attend a major festival a week before it starts for a weekend of “theoretical” training.
 They are then placed in different departments of the festival, with responsibility, and do “on the job training”.
 They have “coaches” who visit and advise them and to whom they turn in case of difficulties/questions.

-To address the vast topic of audience development, three main approaches are currently discussed as being focused by the STAMP project:
+To address the vast topic of audience development, three main approaches were focused by the STAMP project:

 Interacting with young audiences

 Interdisciplinary Approach – music combined with video

-On-site visit to a performance showcasing the implementation of successful, innovative audience-building techniques will be part of the activity.
+On-site visit of a performance showcasing the implementation of successful, innovative audience-building techniques was part of the activity.
 More guidelines in the online course here

-This theme targets the development of a model for music as tool for working with disadvantaged youth.
-Various activities will explore music making, pedagogy and intersecting fields (i.e. music therapy, applied ethnomusicology, etc.) Special attention will be given to different methods of oral transmission of music often used by minority cultures.
+This theme resulted in the development of a model for music as a tool for working with disadvantaged youth.
+Various activities were explored as music making, pedagogy and intersecting fields (i.e. music therapy, applied ethnomusicology, etc.) Special attention was given to different methods of oral transmission of music often used by minority cultures.
 You will find the handbook with best practices and material for inspiration here

-The main project outcomes funded through the Erasmus+ grant are models for ongoing professional training connected to the five main themes.
-Concrete training modules as well as project results and learning material were presented online and in physical multiplying events + an additional data base for trainers and learners will allow the entire music sector to directly benefit from STAMP.
-A STAMP certificate will be awarded for successful participation in one of the training events.
+⇒ The main project outcomes funded through the Erasmus+ grant are models for ongoing professional training connected to the five main themes.
+Concrete training modules as well as project results and learning material are online.

 If you are interested in further information on STAMP, please contact the EMC head office in Bonn at firstname.lastname@example.org.